NATO Science and Technology Organization: Organization

-The Science and Technology Organization (STO) is a NATO subsidiary body created within the framework of the North Atlantic Treaty signed in Washington in 1949.
+The Science and Technology Organization (STO) is a NATO subsidiary body created within the framework of the North Atlantic Treaty signed in Washington, D.C. in 1949.

-The STO provides scientific innovation, advice and solutions to meet NATO's needs through the work of collaborative panels and an executive body that are each composed of well known scientists and experts from NATO and Partner nations.
+The STO provides scientific innovation, advice, and solutions to meet NATO's needs through the work of collaborative panels and an executive body that are each composed of prominent scientists, engineers, and researchers from NATO Nations and partner countries.